ray-project/ray/doc/source/train/faq.rst

 For example, when running Ray Train with the ``TorchTrainer``, distributed training communication is done with Torch's ``DistributedDataParallel``.

+Take a look at the :ref:`Pytorch <pytorch-training-parity>` and :ref:`Tensorflow <tf-training-parity>` benchmarks to check performance parity.

 How do I set resources?
 -----------------------